-B. Collision avoidance in navigation
+4.2 Collision avoidance in navigation

 The sonar and camera sensors are used to perform the navigation without having maps to avoid the risk of collisions.
-This research is motivated by different necessities in navigation, such as the tracking of walls and the equidistant navigation of obstacles, etc. A more detailed explanation of the obstacle avoidance methods used can be found in [1].
+This research is motivated by different necessities in navigation, such as the tracking of walls and the equidistant navigation of obstacles, etc. A more detailed explanation about the obstacle detection using sensor fusion and visual information is presented in Section 6.

-V LOCAL MODEL PREDICTIVE CONTROL
+5. LOCAL MODEL PREDICTIVE CONTROL

 The model predictive control, MPC, has many interesting aspects for its application to mobile robot control.
-The MPC is the only advanced control technique, as compared to the standard PID control, that has made a significant impact to the industrial process control [11].
-The philosophy of present research arises in navigation strategies oriented to goal achievement.
+The MPC is the most effective advanced control technique, as compared to the standard PID control, that has made a significant impact to the industrial process control [11].
+The philosophy of present research arises in strategies navigation oriented to goal achievement.
 However, the navigation strategies presented until now cannot achieve the objective when navigation is based on maps.
 This problem can be solved using global sensor systems that provide real time information about the trajectories to be followed in order to achieve the goal.
-Since the sensorial system of many robots is just local, the global trajectory planning becomes unfeasible.
+Since the sensorial system of some robots is just local, the global trajectory planning becomes unfeasible.
 By using a MPC, the idea of the receding horizon can deal with the local sensor information.
-In this way it is proposed a local model predictive control, LMPC, in order to use the technique in the navigation strategies oriented to goal achievement.
+In this way it is proposed a local model predictive control, LMPC, in order to use the technique in the strategies oriented navigation to goal achievement.
 Another interesting point related to the use of the technique of MPC is the continuously decreasing prices of the computers, and their increasing capabilities.

-The MPC is based on minimize a cost function, related to the objectives, through the selection of the optimal inputs.
+The MPC is based on minimizing a cost function, related to the objectives, through the selection of the optimal inputs.
 In this case, the cost function can be expressed as follows: